sLimbutin/HardwareMonitor-Dashboard/README.md

 This makes it possible to turn an old tablet or secondary display into a dedicated hardware monitoring screen.

-Script to open required ports for local network usage is included in the release archive.
+Script to open required default ports for local network usage is included in the release archive.

 ---